lebaston100/vrc-patpatpat/README.md

 - Update unity guide for positioning and coordinates
 - Add wiring for battery voltage measurement
 - Mention that server connection indicator for hardware only is active when comms in both directions work
+- To compile the wifi credentials into the esp code the wifi.ini.template needs to be renamed to wifi.ini and the values filled out with the ssid and password

 ### Original Readme from here on for now